How-To Guide: Cold Plunge Maintenance and Sanitization

 Cold Plunge Filtering

 With a Chiller: If your cold plunge includes a chiller system, you'll probably have a built-in filter to help remove debris and larger particles from the water.
 This keeps your plunge water free of bugs, leaves, and other debris.
 Remember to check and clean the filter regularly (based on your usage frequency) or replace it as recommended by the manufacturer.
 Think of it like changing the air filter in your home – a small task that makes a big difference.
-This is a great example of a high-quality chiller, with a built in filter.
+Here are a few great examples of high-quality chillers with built-in filtration.

 Without a Chiller: If you've opted for a cold plunge without a chiller, you'll need to be a bit more hands-on with filtration.
-Regularly use a fine-mesh strainer or a dedicated cold plunge filter to remove any visible debris and/or change the water more frequently, as you notice debris building up and breaking down.
-It’s also helpful to purchase a cold plunge with materials that are conducive to maintaining a clean environment, like this coated metal cold plunge
+Regularly use a fine-mesh strainer to remove any visible debris.
+Change the water more frequently, especially as you see water get cloudy or develop a smell.
+It’s also helpful to purchase a cold plunge tub with bacteria-resistant materials like a stainless steel tub lining

 Cold Plunge Sanitization: Keeping Water Quality Safe and Clean